layjain/laughing-couscous/README.md

 30. Is gamma = 1 / (1 + np.exp(epsilon / 2)) in staircase?
 (Vaik)
 31. Add weights to NaiveBayes and Kmeans
 32. Prabhakar: Handle dictionaries, for example, in /process
 33. Vaik: Replace=True in Median??
+BOUNDS: After noise??
+Sample size: 100, 2000 ??
+Shuffle for test/train??
+35. sigma_, theta_
+36. safety, Robustness: se